 Asking for feedback

-The weekly emails (sign up here) have been recently focusing on feedback and the importance of getting feedback in order to improve.
-If you accept that you need feedback to grow, learn and be better tomorrow than yesterday, asking for feedback is key!
 As a leader asking for feedback demonstrates you understand its worth and value and that you are open to receiving it - which in turn will then set the expectation and example for when you have to give feedback.
 This week I wanted to dig into how to ask for that all-important feedback.
 I've been trying different ways of late and watching others who ask for feedback.
 So far I'm having limited success, so as always this email is as much for me as is it for you.

-Kim Scott in her book Radical Candor talks about how to establish the trust and relationship with your team for them to feel safe to give you feedback.
+Kim Scott in her book Radical Candor talks about how to establish trust and relationship with your team for them to feel safe to give you feedback.
 The Culture Code by Daniel Coyle also describes the importance of the psychological safety that is required for people to feel able to give you feedback.
 Insight by Tasha Eurich sees feedback as integral to increasing awareness of ourselves and that a leader models the behaviour to seek and receive feedback.

-Kim Scott has list of 11 tips to help you get the feedback from your team that you need to grow and get better at your job.
+Kim Scott has a list of 11 tips to help you get the feedback from your team that you need to grow and get better at your job.
 I'm pulling out just two of them for you here to get you started.

 Have a go-to question